 A/M Area is SRS's largest groundwater plume, as Figure 7-3 shows.
 The earliest identified contamination in the A/M Area plume is associated with the M-Area and Metallurgical Laboratory Hazardous Waste Management Facility (HWMF), located in the general proximity of the "M" shown in Figure 7-3.
-Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an aboveground treatment system, followed by soil vapor extraction, and then by thermal treatment, as Figure 7-6 show.
-As of 2020, these technologies have removed 1.58 million pounds of solvent, consisting of TCE and PCE.
+Remediation at these two facilities began in 1983, when SRS pumped groundwater from wells to an aboveground treatment system, followed by soil vapor extraction, and then by thermal treatment.
+Figure 7-6 shows that as of 2021, these technologies have removed 1.60 million lbs of solvent, consisting of TCE and PCE.